At a Glance

 - Benefits: Enjoy scholarships, student loan forgiveness, cell phone discounts, and on-the-job training.

-- Why this job: Make a real difference in people's lives while gaining valuable experience in a caring environment.
+- Why this job: Make a real difference in people's lives while gaining valuable experience in a supportive environment.

-- Qualifications: Must have a High School Diploma or GED; passion for helping others is essential.
+- Qualifications: Must have a High School Diploma or GED.

 - Other info: Part-time weekend overnight shifts, every other weekend from 8pm-8am.